nick-calzada/Bird_Calls/README.md

 # Bird_Calls
-Data processing steps for pre-processing bioacoustic and climatic information for use in a Hyperspheric analysis.
+Data processing steps for bioacoustic and climatic information used in hyperspheric analysis.
+Original bioacoustic data were sourced from the Macauly Library at the Cornell Lab of Ornithology - an open-source, crowd-sourced data repository housing media of many animal species.
+For this analysis, we focused on bioacoustic samples from the *D. pubescens* (downy woodpecker) species from the Northeastern United States, during the springs of 2020-2023.

 ## Directory Structure
 ```txt